jay-shenoy/LBM_everywhere/README.md

 In Cumulants , collision is between cumulants.

+In Regularized LBM , collision operator is modified.

+To get rid of collision operator researchers have also come up with Lattice kinetic schemes(LKS) , MACLAB.

 I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity)

 Later do isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity ,